aria-yang/ece286project/README.md

 # ECE286 Project

-Number Memory Game for collecting data for ECE286 Project.
+Number Memory Game for collecting data for ECE286 Project using React and Firebase.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).